ralphyz/color_clock/readme.md

 ## Conclusion
 I hope this small project helps someone else.
 It was fun to write, and fun to see my daughter use.
+Also, please change your pi's password.